Welcome to ππ ππ¨π

 All the content here is free, so subscribing simply means each post goes directly to your email inbox.
 I will never share your email address, but if I depart Substack, I will use it to let you know where to find my writing.

-If you are on social media, follow me on Bluesky, LinkedIn, and Substack Notes.
-In addition to links to each essay when it goes up, I post commentary on writing and writers that I find interesting.
+Follow me on Bluesky, LinkedIn, and Substack Notes if you are into that sort of thing.
+In addition to links to each essay, I post commentary on writing and writers that I find interesting.

 ππ ππ¨π speaks

 The best essays on ππ ππ¨π started as invited talks.
-I speak at conferences and talk with educators and technologists in a variety of settings.
-Just like teaching, I much prefer speaking at events and meeting in person.
+I have talked with educators and technologists all over the world, from Iowa to Dubai, about a wide range of topics, from why I am so skeptical of AI tutors to how William James can help us resist the attention economy.
 I live in Philadelphia, which means I can travel easily and cheaply to most of the eastern seaboard.

 Why do you call this thing ππ ππ¨π ?

-I chose the name because I wanted to log my impressions of AI over time, think captainβs log on Star Trek without the stardates.
+I chose the name because I wanted to log my impressions of AI over time, think captainβs log on Star Trek without the captain or the stardates.

 Robβs AI Log Blog is not a good joke.
 But it is inspired by one, and I need you to know that.